For Admissions, Call: 080 - 46809096 | Email: firstname.lastname@example.org

-Within the school schedule, Ekya plans outbound programs that include field trips, picnics and educational tours.
-Our outbound program for 2017-2018 academic year is as listed below:
+Within the school schedule, Ekya plans outbound programs that include field trips, picnics, and educational tours.
+Our outbound programs are listed below:

 Educational Tour to Imphal

 The recent school trip of our senior students to Imphal (Manipur) was edifying and gave a whole new learning experience.
 The collaboration with students from D.M College of Sciences on Foldscope project was a great initiative for value sharing of knowledge with other high school students.
 They presented an open-minded attitude and were wholly receptive to upcoming research and new forms of learning.
 Click here for an account of the entire experience by our senior students

 Students visit the Jawaharlal Nehru Planetarium as part of the Grade 5 curriculum to learn about the Sun and the Solar System.
 This two day experience will also feature a study on the various constellations and includes a presentation, a quiz and a round of Q & A.

 Curated to compliment the Grade 6 Social Science curriculum, this trip highlights the medieval history of Karnataka.
 Students visit the Bhoganandishwara temple in Nandi Village, built under royal patronage of several prominent South Indian kingdoms such as Cholas, Hoysalas and Vijayangara.
 With this, students take a look at the social, political and cultural aspects of Medieval India.